 As much as I love coffee… I value my sleep a little more!

-And these Chocolate Chip Strawberry Bran Muffins are just the thing to help me sneak in a few extra minutes each day!
+And these healthy strawberry bran muffins are just the thing to help me sneak in a few extra minutes each day!
 Instead of spending time cooking eggs or oatmeal and washing the dishes, I can pop one or two of these in the microwave and start nibbling on my breakfast in mere seconds.
-And any morning that begins with chocolate-filled muffins as tender as cupcakes is bound to be a good day!

 Let’s start with one of the most important ingredients: oat bran.
 Generally, bran muffins have a bad reputation for being dry or crumbly, but these are the exact opposite!
 They’re the moistest, most tender bran muffins you’ll ever eat, and it’s all thanks to my secret trick…

-These healthier muffins are sweetened with two main ingredients: maple syrup and molasses.
-When it comes to maple syrup, be sure to buy the good stuff!
-Avoid pancake syrups or faux sugar-free syrups.
-Both of those include corn syrup or artificial ingredients, which we’re trying to avoid.
+These healthier muffins are sweetened with two main ingredients: pure maple syrup and molasses.
+When it comes to maple syrup, be sure to buy the real kind!
+Avoid pancake syrup and sugar-free maple syrup.
+These can change the texture of your muffins — especially the latter!
+Sugar-free syrup is often water-based, which will make your muffins collapse while cooling and turn out much denser.
 Pure maple syrup generally comes in a glass bottle or large squat jug, and the only ingredient on the label should be “maple syrup.”

 Don’t they look cute?